ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

 - Your Elasticsearch instance must have a paid or trial subscription, such as the Platinum Edition of [IBM Cloud Databases for Elasticsearch](https://cloud.ibm.com/databases/databases-for-elasticsearch/create){: external} or a Platinum or Enterprise subscription offered by [Elastic.co]( https://www.elastic.co/subscriptions).

 - To use the ELSER model, you must have an Machine Learning (ML) node feature and a minimum of 4 GB memory in the ML node to deploy the model.
 For more information about ELSER requirements, see [ELSER requirements](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html#elser-req).

+- You can increase the `number_of_allocations` and `threads_per_allocation` to improve the throughput and latency of the ELSER model when you deploy it.
+For more information about start trained model deployment, see [Start trained model]( https://www.elastic.co/guide/en/elasticsearch/reference/8.13/start-trained-model-deployment.html#start-trained-model-deployment).